cheerworld/API_with_Postgres_Express_Project/README.md

 ## Getting Started

-This repo contains a basic Node and Express app for Storefront Backend API.
+This repo contains a Node and Express app for Storefront Backend API.

 - To get this project, type `git clone https://github.com/cheerworld/API_with_Postgres_Express_Project.git` in your terminal and `cd api-with-postgresql-and-express-project` to get into your project.
 This project is running on port 3000.